By Sabine Loos

 So back to that original question.
 I still think reliable infrastructure fulfills some of our basic needs — civil engineering is crucial for developing designs for building safe and affordable homes after a disaster.
 But in reality, I now see that both information and subsequent decisions drive where not only civil engineering designs go, but many other recovery services, leading to real, lasting, and equitable development.

-This project is supported by the Global Partnership for Sustainable Development Data, The World Bank and the Earth Observatory of Singapore, and led by Dr. David Lallemant at Earth Observatory of Singapore, Nanyang Technological University. #data4sdgs
+The project is led by Dr. David Lallemant at Earth Observatory of Singapore, Nanyang Technological University. #data4sdgs